 - 2015 as the ‘Visit India Year’ in China and 2016 as the ‘Visit China Year’ in India

-- Promotoing toursism products and routes in India based on the historical travels of the Chinese-monk scholar Xuan Zang to India in the 7th century AD
+- Promoting tourism products and routes in India based on the historical travels of the Chinese-monk scholar Xuan Zang to India in the 7th century AD

-- China to be partner country at the Delhi International Book Fair 2016
+- China would be a partner country at the Delhi International Book Fair 2016

-- China to be guest country at Indian International Film Festival 2014
+- China would be a guest country at the Indian International Film Festival 2014

 - Strengthen exchanges in movies, broadcasting and television shows

-- First round of maritime cooperation dialogue to be held this year.
+- The first round of maritime cooperation dialogue to be held this year.